titon/framework/docs/en/packages/debug/annotations.md

 When declared on a class, the `Deprecated` annotation marks a class as deprecated and will log a notice, and a custom message, anytime the class is instantiated.
 The logger defined in `Titon\Debug\Debugger` will be used for logging.

-To mark a class as deprecated, declare the annotation, and then wire it up in the constructor.
-Wiring annotations requires the `Titon\Annotation\WiresAnnotations` trait.
+To mark a class as deprecated, declare the annotation, and then [wire it up in the constructor](../annotation/wiring.md).

 ```hack
 <<Deprecated('Please use Bar instead.')>>